-The Government's main priority is to eliminate ambulance ramping and improve access to care.
+The Government's main priority is to eliminate ambulance ramping currently being experienced within the health system.
 Improvements will be achieved through a range of strategies that will invest in more Doctors, Nurses, Hospital Beds, Paramedics and significant Capital Investment.
 These investments will enable more patients to be seen and treated, improving the flow of patients through hospitals and allowing paramedics to bring patients into the Emergency Departments.